-structlog's ability to bind data to loggers incrementally - plus thread-local context storage - can help you to minimize the output to a single log entry.
+structlog's ability to bind data to loggers incrementally - plus loggers that are local to the current execution context - can help you to minimize the output to a single log entry.

 At Stripe, this concept is called Canonical Log Lines.